helloworld-iiitt/CR-Soapbox/README.md

 ## 🧐 About <a name = "about"></a>

-CR SOAPBOX is an alternative for Class Representative 😉.
+CR SOAPBOX is an alternative for Class Representative.

 Students: